TheveninKillian/Timeout/readme.md

 **Tags** : extension, chrome, timer, pomodoro, timeout

-**Installation** : [Download](https://drive.google.com/open?id=1KZeOURkgLRXYMrtFFwwziJpOxntIQsiX) or clone the repository and package the extension directly in the browser extension options
-- more tools -> extension -> activate developer mode -> load the unpackaged extension

 A chrome extension that incorporates some of the basics of the pomodoro timer.

 I created this extension to refine my acquired skills and learn how to create web extensions.